truthcoin/www.truthcoin.info/faq/index.md

 Still, to this very day, no one can produce for me a [final good](https://en.wikipedia.org/wiki/Final_good) that someone would buy with Ethereum, let alone one that wouldn't be out-competed by a human being using TOR, let alone one that would justify X00 hours of skilled developer labor.
 With nearly no consumer demand whatsoever (and how does this demand translate to revenue, exactly?), and the team already having spent the overwhelming majority of their multi-million dollar crowdsale cash infusion, it is likely that the entire project will be abandoned altogether.

 Perhaps Ethereum will succeed, in the end.
 But most new ideas are bad, most new projects fail, and Eth is right on schedule for both.
+Again, I wouldn't mention this at all, except for the fact that it directly affects me.

 #### Eternal September